Skip to main content

 Blog What Will Be The Impact Of Self-driving Cars In Canada?

+Have you thought about the idea of being the co-pilot of a computer while sitting in the driver's seat of your car?
 Perhaps it is because we are enchanted with technology or looking for solutions to traffic congestion, commuting, road rage, the environment, or even the economy.
-And we think that self-driving cars are the not-so-secret answer.
+Are self-driving cars the answer?
+Should we let AI take the front seat in our day-to-day life?
+Read on to learn more about self-driving cars in Canada.

 When people think about fully automated vehicles, they get a vision of reading the newspaper while their vehicle gets them to their destination.
 Not so fast.
 Think less like the Jetsons and more like a train conductor.